 - Australian state investment promotion agencies support international investment at the state level and in key sectors.
-The Australian Government utilises transparent policies and effective laws to foster national competition and develop competition policy, and is consultative in its policy making process.
+The Australian government uses transparent policies and effective laws to foster national competition and develop competition policy, and is consultative in its policymaking process.
 The government generally allows for public comment on draft legislation and publishes and makes available laws once they enter into force.

-- Foreign entities intending to conduct business in Australia as a foreign company must be registered with the Australian Securities and Investments Commission (ASIC).
+- Foreign entities intending to conduct business in Australia as a foreign company must be registered with the Australian Securities & Investments Commission.

-- Australia subscribes to the 1976 declaration of the OECD concerning International Investment and Multinational Enterprises.
+- Australia subscribes to the 1976 declaration of the Organisation for Economic Co-operation and Development (OECD) concerning international investment and multinational enterprises.
 The instruments cover national treatment and investment incentives and disincentives, and spell out voluntary guidelines for the conduct of multinational enterprises in member countries.
-Australia also subscribes to two OECD codes of liberalization, one covering capital movements and the other invisible transactions.
+Australia also subscribes to two OECD codes of liberalisation, one covering capital movements and the other covering invisible transactions.

-- On 1 February 2018, the Treasury of Australia in a press release announced the establishment of new conditions for future bidding for projects related to electricity infrastructure and farmland.
-These investments are now subject to a new restriction for foreign investors as they are considered critical national assets.
-According to the new conditions, the Government now sets the level of ownership and control of a single asset or within a sector on a case-by-case basis, which encourages companies to engage with the Foreign Investment Review Board at an early stage to identify the conditions that may apply to the selling or buying of one of these assets.
+- On February 1, 2018, the Treasury of Australia announced the establishment of new conditions for future bidding for projects related to electricity infrastructure and farmland.
+Foreign investors are now subject to a new restriction as these areas are considered critical national assets.
+According to the new conditions, the government now sets the level of ownership and control of a single asset or within a sector on a case-by-case basis, which encourages companies to engage with the Foreign Investment Review Board at an early stage to identify the conditions that may apply to the selling or buying of one of these assets.

-- As a general rule, foreign firms establishing themselves in Australia are not subject to local employment or forced localization requirements, performance requirements, and incentives.
+- Foreign firms establishing themselves in Australia are not subject to local employment or forced localisation requirements, performance requirements and incentives.

 7.3 Free Trade Zones and Investment Incentives

 |Free Trade Zone/Incentive Programme||Main Incentives Available|